AndBM/spec-ops/forge.md

 * Unholy Altar - A gruesome work of craftsmanship dedicated to the Dark Gods
 * Defiled Trophies - The remains of slain enemies are carried into battle

-Equipment: Sinister Trophy, Armour Plates x3, Wicked Blades [1]
+Equipment: Sinister Trophy, Armour Plates x3, Wicked Blades [1], Beast pelt x5

-Spec Op: Draw the Gaze of the Gods [3/5]
+Spec Op: Draw the Gaze of the Gods [4/5]

 ## Lore